 Accidental Misnaming: 'Peepi' isn't her real name, but one Koinzell made up on the spot so that he could pose as her brother and save her from some corrupt guards.
-The name sticks and she is often heard complaining about it.
+The name sticks and after a while she no longer even bothers to complain about it.

 Your Princess Is in Another Castle: Peepi's made it into the Empire, met people of her own race, is preparing to be relocated to a new settlement with a surrogate family and is just about to part ways with Koinzell peacefully.
 Then Pago kills her adoptive parents out of pure spite and everything goes to hell again.
 Luckily Koinzell was there to save her.